Gladys Marín: Illness and death

-Personal life and death
+Personal life

 Marín married Jorge Muñoz Poutays in 1963, with whom she had two children.
 Due to Jorge's and Gladys's political affiliation during the Coup, their children did not have a traditional upbringing.
 A family friend of raised their two sons, Rodrigo and Alvaro.
 Even once Gladys returned to Chile, her sons were not told in order to protect Marín's security.
 In 1987, her two sons demanded to see their mother immediately or never again.
 Despite the dangers, they met in Argentina for a two-week reunion.
-Marín died of brain cancer after a long battle which included treatment in Cuba and Sweden.
-Upon her death the government declared two days of national mourning.
-In accordance with her wishes, her coffin was exhibited at the former National Congress in Santiago and was viewed by thousands of mourners prior to its cremation.
-Half a million Chileans came to pay their respects to Marín.
-For her funeral the PCCh and her family organized a march through the center of Santiago, with estimates in the press ranging from "tens of thousands of marchers" to "over 200,000 people" to "almost one million people".
-An avenue crossing a working class district of Santiago was later renamed after her.
+She was also a close, decades-long friend of the writer and artist Pedro Lemebel, who dedicated his final book to her.